algorithmiaio/dev-center/_pages/platform/your-profile.md

   - /basics/your-profile/
 ---

-This guide will usher you through your user profile and cover how to find your API key, check your account credits and look at your recent API calls.

-{% include toc.html %}
+This guide will explain the information available in your account including api calls and credits.

 ## Your Profile